isaacullah/isaacullah.github.io/CompArchLab/index.md

 * A full photogrammetry workstation.
 Including full-frame DSLR and various accessories for photogrametric analysis of artifacts and landscapes, including 3D point-cloud generation via MVS.
 * Multispectral Aerial Drone.
 The drone will carry an RGB camera plus a Near Infra Red camera.
 * Sediment Granulometry workstation.
 This includes a full set of nesting geologic sieves, a mechanical sieve shaker, and a high precision balance.
-* USB microscopes.
-Low-power microscopes for conducting microrefuse analysis or other such tasks.
+* Low-power USB microscopes for conducting microrefuse analysis or other such tasks.
-* Mobile tablet computers for field data collection.
+* Mobile tablet computers for field data collection using Open Data Kit.
 * Bad-Elf GNSS surveyor high precision bluetooth GPS units.
-* Wacom tablets for data entry and digitization
+* Wacom tablets for data entry and digitization.

 ### Major Research Topics